 History: I highly recommend that travelers visit Old Town Hall and take one of the available tours.
 Dating back to the 1300s, this site has a beautiful chapel, magnificent halls, and a fascinating maze of underground caverns.
 Visitors also have the opportunity to get a close-up look at the statues of the 12 apostles that are seen during the clock’s hourly show.

 History, Religion, Art, Architecture, Music: If visiting Prague for several days, I suggest exploring other sites in Prague Castle that are not included in the “Main Circuit”.
-Travelers can climb the South Tower, view several permanent exhibits, or visit the beautiful Lobkowicz Palace, which houses a museum, cafe, and concert hall.
+Travelers can climb the South Tower, view several permanent exhibits, or visit the beautiful Lobkowicz Palace, which features a museum, café, and concert hall.

 For those who enjoy classical music, the Lobkowicz Palace hosts a daily concert in its Baroque Concert Hall.